canonical/opensearch-operator/docs/how-to/deploy/deploy-on-lxd.md

 ## Prerequisites

-To deploy Charmed OpenSearch on LXD using Juju we will need the following prerequisites:
+To deploy Charmed OpenSearch on LXD using Juju, you need:

 * LXD 6.1+
 * Juju 3.5.3+
-* Hardware requirements are met as described in the [system requirements](reference-system-requirements).
+* Hardware that meets the [system requirements](reference-system-requirements)

-For additonal guidance, see the [Environment setup](tutorial-1-set-up-the-environment) stage of our tutorial or respective documentation for [LXD]((https://documentation.ubuntu.com/lxd/latest/tutorial/first_steps/#install-lxd-using-snap)) and [Juju](https://documentation.ubuntu.com/juju/3.6/howto/manage-juju/#install-juju).
+For additional guidance, see the [Environment setup](tutorial-1-set-up-the-environment) stage of our tutorial or the documentation for [LXD](https://canonical.com/lxd/docs/latest/tutorial/first_steps/#install-lxd-using-snap) and [Juju](https://canonical.com/juju/docs/juju-cli/3.6/howto/manage-juju/#install-juju) respectively.

 ## Prepare the environment